By the year 2022, most civil disputes in England and Wales will be resolved through an online court.

 “Given the extent of changes planned,” the National Audit Office (NAO) reported in May 2018,1 “there is a very significant risk that, despite the best efforts of HM Courts and Tribunals Service and other parties, the full ambition of the change portfolio will prove to be undeliverable in the time available.”

-In response, the courts and tribunals service said it was confident that the £1bn modernisation programme was “on track to deliver the benefits promised on completion”2.
+In its initial response, the courts and tribunals service said it was confident that the £1bn modernisation programme was “on track to deliver the benefits promised on completion”2.
+But in March 2019 we were told that the project would take a year longer, meaning that it would not be completed until 2023.3

-HM Courts & Tribunals Service’s £1.2 billion programme to modernise the courts is hugely ambitious and on a scale which has never been attempted anywhere before.3
+HM Courts & Tribunals Service’s £1.2 billion programme to modernise the courts is hugely ambitious and on a scale which has never been attempted anywhere before.4

 The MPs said there was a significant risk that the courts and tribunals service, known as HMCTS, would fail to deliver the benefits it expected: